-The Rococo Art Period (1725 – 1780): Light and Airy, a French Fancy
+The Rococo Art Period (1725 – 1780): French Aristocracy

 The paintings from the Rococo era are typical of the French aristocracy of the time.
 The name stems from the French word rocaille which means “shellwork”.
 The solid forms which characterized the Baroque period softened into light, air, and desire.
 Paintings of this era were no longer strong and powerful, but light and playful.

 The colors were lighter and brighter, almost transparent in some instances.
 Many pieces of art from this period neglected religious themes, although some artists like Tiepolo did create frescos in many churches.

 Much like the attitude of the French aristocracy of the time, the art of the Rococo period was totally removed from social reality.
 The shepherd’s idyll became the leading theme of this period, representing life as light and carefree, without the constraints of economic or social hardship.

 Classicism (1770 – 1840): A Throwback to Classicism

 Classicism, like the Rococo era, began in France in around 1770.
 In contrast to the Rococo era, however, Classism reverted to earlier, more serious styles of artistic expression.
 Much like the Renaissance period, Classisim took inspiration from classic Roman and Greek art.